-- Puzzled: Puzzled is one of the coolest stores.
+Puzzled is one of the coolest stores.
 You can get any kind of puzzle you can think of here, and it goes beyond putting pieces together on a table.
-You can get 3D puzzles that you hold in your hand to try and figure out, as well as mind boggling tricks that take you days to master.
+You can get 3D puzzles that you hold in your hand to try and figure out, as well as mind-boggling tricks that take you days to master.
 Puzzled has all of your puzzle needs and accessories.

-- Kryptonite Character Store: You can let out your inner super-fan here with all of the merchandise based off of famous comic-book, TV, and movie characters.
+You can let out your inner super-fan here with all of the merchandise based on famous comic books, TV, and movie characters.
 You’ll be wearing your favorite character’s face on your shirt after you leave this store.

 Never Go Hungry:

-- Paula Deen’s Family Kitchen is a popular place to dine, and you’ll leave filled with enough food to last you a day or two.
+A popular place to dine, and you’ll leave filled with enough food to last you a day or two.
 Paula Deen’s Family Kitchen is the place to go for some good southern cookin’.
 Bring the whole family as you’re served a family-style meal with an appetizer, three main courses, 4 sides, and a dessert.
-If you leave here hungry, you very well may be a bottomless pit.
+If you leave here hungry, you very well may be in a bottomless pit.

-- Jimmy Buffet’s iconic Margaritaville is an option, and if The Island itself doesn’t give you the beach vibe, Margaritaville sure will!
-Margaritaville takes you to the beach with is its tiki bar, ocean map walls, and ceiling, and to top it off it’s literally a beach house.
+An option, and if The Island itself doesn’t give you the beach vibe, Margaritaville sure will!
+Margaritaville takes you to the beach with its tiki bar, ocean map walls, and ceiling, and to top it off it’s literally a beach house.
 You’ll be feeling the “it’s 5 o’clock somewhere” vibes as soon as you see this restaurant.

-- Mellow Mushroom Peace, love, and pizza is the name of the game.
+Peace, love, and pizza are the name of the game.
 You’ll be feeling the hippie vibes at this psychedelic restaurant that is home to some of the best pizza we’ve ever tried.